zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation03.md

 3. Add all unique NS records for the *Child Zone* using the name server names fetched.

-4. Obtains the name server IP addresses per name server names from the delegation from the parent using [Method4].
+4. Obtain the name server IP addresses per name server names from the delegation from the parent using [Method4].
 Discard any [out-of-bailiwick] name servers.